NauticApp/BilgeMonitor/README.md

-# NautiGuard BilgeMonitor
+# NautiGuard: BilgeMonitor

+**NautiGuard is part of [NauticApp](https://nauticapp.github.io/) and it is a collection of marine IoT (Internet of Things) projects designed to enhance the boating experience for users.
+Each project within NautiGuard focuses on specific aspects of marine monitoring and safety.
+These projects are open source, meaning users can build and customize their own solutions using readily available components.**

-BilgeMonitor is a boat safety system designed to monitor the water level in the bilge of your vessel.
-It offers real-time water level tracking, automatic bilge pump control, and remote access via the NauticApp.
+**BilgeMonitor** is one of the NautiGuard projects, it is a boat safety system designed to monitor the water level in the bilge of your vessel.
+It offers real-time water level tracking, automatic bilge pump control, and remote access via [NauticApp](https://play.google.com/store/apps/details?id=io.dcoldeira.nauticapp&pli=1).
 Keep your vessel safe and dry with this essential marine monitoring solution.

 ## Features